 - Gold marketing, including demand analysis, branding opportunities, professional marketing, purchase triggers, and other socio-economic aspects.

 - Employment in the gold industry; organized and unorganized parts of the industry; and the industry's evolution overtime.

-- Identifying the institutional infrastructure underlying and needed to strengthen the India Gold industry, including a gold exchange. a gold bank. accredited refineries. vaulting facilities and hallmarking.
+- Identifying the institutional infrastructure underlying and needed to strengthen the India Gold industry, including a gold exchange, a gold bank, accredited refineries, vaulting facilities and hallmarking.

-- Head of the Centre: Prof. Arvind Sahay
+- Chairperson: Prof. Arvind Sahay

 - Faculty representatives from IIMA: Prof. Errol D'Souza, Prof. Joshy Jacob